Praqma/GodotDevOps/docs/BlogPost.md

 - [Tom Preston-Werner - The Git Parable](https://tom.preston-werner.com/2009/05/19/the-git-parable.html)
 - [Katacoda - Git Course](https://www.katacoda.com/courses/git)

-### Using git LFS <a name="git-lfs"></a>
+### Dealing with large files in git <a name="git-lfs"></a>

-Your git repository contains the full history of your project.
+By design, a git repository contains the full history of its contents.
+This is what allows you to interact with the history even while offline.
-This means that every version of every texture, model, sound, etc. gets stored.
-Over a long period of time, this can cause your repository to swell to an incredible size.
+However, storing every version of every texture, model, sound file, etc. can cause a game dev repository to swell to an incredible size.

+Not storing every version isn't an option.
+Luckily there's two ways to deal with the size issue: Git LFS and shallow cloning.

 Git Large File Storage (LFS) is a tool that allows you to mark certain file types to be stored outside of your repository.
 These files will get stored on an external file server, while your git repository will only store a lightweight reference to them.

-Conveniently, GitHub offers LFS integration as well.
+GitHub conveniently offers LFS integration, so we tried it out and found it working seamlessly.
-It works seamlessly, but it's only free up to a certain amount of storage/traffic.
-Luckily, we didn't even get close to the limit with our humble 2D platformer.
+Its LFS service is only free up to a certain amount of storage/traffic, but we didn't even get close to the limit with our humble 2D platformer.

-If you don't want to use LFS and would rather cram your big files into your repository, you should look into [shallow clones](https://www.git-scm.com/docs/git-clone#Documentation/git-clone.txt---depthltdepthgt).
+If you don't want to use LFS and would rather cram your big files into your repository, you should look into [shallow cloning](https://www.git-scm.com/docs/git-clone#Documentation/git-clone.txt---depthltdepthgt).
-You'll need it before too long.
+It allows you to fetch a fragment of your repository's history, sparing you from downloading unnecessary history.

 **Resources**: